muhammadamirkhan-zz/Data-Science-and-ML-Projects/Machine Learning Web App Using Streamlit/README.md

-# UMachine Learning Web App Using Streamlit For Binary Classification
+# Machine Learning Web App Using Streamlit For Binary Classification

 ## Table of contents